 Better VRMs are nice for overclocking, but they also mean you can expect better longevity from the components, plus a better upgrade path if you want to stick in a more power-hungry chip later on since you won’t be over-stressing those components.
 Flexibility is generally slightly overvalued in custom builds by most builders (I used to fall prey to this a lot when I was a novice builder), but when you can get it at no extra cost then there’s no reason not to.

-As to which specific motherboard to choose, I compared a few other MSI MAX boards to see what an extra $50 or so might get.
+As for which specific motherboard to choose, I compared a few other MSI MAX boards to see what an extra $50 or so might get.
 Turns out the answer was little to nothing beyond (sometimes) even better VRMs, which are ultimately superfluous for non-overclocked builds once you reach a certain point.
 Some of the more expensive options even shed RAM slots5 or the USB Type-C port, so I stuck with the original option.

 RAM is pretty uneventful if you’re not shopping for looks or best overclocking performance.
 You basically just want to find a high speed kit that with acceptable latencies at the capacity of your choice with the lowest price.